rage/programming-23/data/part-3/3-more-loops.md

 <in-browser-programming-exercise name="Flip the pairs" tmcname="part03-26_flip_the_pairs">

 Please write a program which asks the user to type in a number.
 The program then prints out all the positive integer values from 1 up to the number.
-However, the order of the numbers is changed so that each pair or numbers is flipped - 2 before 1, 4 before 3 and so forth.
+However, the order of the numbers is changed so that each pair or numbers is flipped.
+That is, 2 comes before 1, 4 before 3 and so forth.
 See the examples below for details.

 <sample-output>